 But what about the experienced dancer who knows that they just don’t feel in the mood for following this class?
 Or who’s in a class with a snazzy new trick move and wants to learn both sides?
 What about the lead who wants to try following in the early part of class, but doesn’t feel confident switching as the material gets more complicated?
 How do we advocate for switching IF PEOPLE WANT IT, while letting people make choices about what they need from their own dance experience?
 How do we make the most out of classes while letting people try more than one part, whatever their experience level?

 Well folks, I have the answer… or an answer… a method of rotation that’s working very well for me in my home scene that I though I would share with you all.
 It’s very simple.
 It goes like this: “We will do this thing twice.
-Put your hand up if this time you want to try it as a lead.
-Ok.
-People who want to follow please go and find a new friend to dance with.”
+Raise an asl “L” hand if you want to lead, an “f” hand if you want to follow, and jazz hands if you don’t care.
+Ok, go and find someone to dance with.”

 - People can decide whether they want to lead, follow, or switch, and they can change their mind for whenever they want, for however long they want.